zkemail/docusaurus/docs/email-tx-builder/README.md

       type: 'link',
       label: 'Quickstart',
       href: 'quickstart',
-      description: 'Get started with the Email Transaction Auth with an example project.'
+      description: 'Get started with the Email Transaction Builder with an example project.'
     },
     {
       type: 'link',
       label: 'Setup',
       href:  'setup',
-      description: 'Learn how to integrate the Email Transaction Auth into your project.'
+      description: 'Learn how to integrate the Email Transaction Builder into your project.'
     }
   ]}
 />